Does the severity of the COVID disease depend on the dose of virus received?

-The idea that the severity of a viral disease depends on the infectious dose or viral inoculum (which is the amount of absorbed viral particles that triggered the infection) is not new.
-It has been demonstrated in the laboratory in mice for Influenza A virus, SARS-CoV-1 or MERS-CoV and in humans for non-lethal viruses such as seasonal influenza Influenza A virus.
-For the SARS-CoV-2 coronavirus causing COVID-19, it is obviously not possible to test the effect of different doses in human volunteers.
-The experiment was carried out in hamsters and it was observed that hamsters that receive a lower amount of SARS-CoV-2 viruses develop less severe forms of the disease than others.
+The idea that the severity of a viral disease depends on the infectious dose or viral inoculum (which is the amount of absorbed virus particles that triggered the infection) is not new.
+It has been demonstrated in the laboratory in mice for Influenza A, SARS-CoV-1 or MERS-CoV and in humans for non-lethal viruses such as seasonal influenza A. An experiment in hamsters showed that those who received a smaller amount of virus SARS-CoV-2 developed less severe forms of the disease than others.
+Recent studies on patients with COVID-19 confirm these results.

 If the inoculum is reduced, the immune system is less likely to be overwhelmed by the infection, and the symptoms of the COVID-19 disease will be mild or non-existent.
 It will develop into a mild or even an asymptomatic form of the disease.
 On the contrary, if the viral inoculum is large, it will immediately infect a large number of cells and the immune system may be overwhelmed.
 The sick person will develop a severe form of COVID-19.

-These observations on the relationship between the infectious dose and the severity of COVID-19 helps to explain why this summer, despite a significant number of new cases of people infected with SARS-CoV-2 each day, the percentage of hospitalizations due to COVID-19 among vulnerable people did not increase much.
-During the summer, more airy environments than in the winter, in addition to it being warmer and sunnier, have surely reduced the amount of viruses present in our environment.
-It can be assumed that in a large proportion of infections this summer, the infectious dose was lower which may have resulted in a decrease in the number of severe forms of COVID-19.
-Another explanation for the low proportion of hospitalizations during the summer is that it was mainly the 20-40 year-olds who were infected in July-August, whereas among those over 70 years of age, positive tests tended to increase after the summer.
+These observations on the relationship between infectious dose and severity of COVID-19 helps to explain why in the summer of 2020, despite a significant number of new daily cases of SARS-CoV-2, the percentage of hospitalizations due to COVID-19 hospitalizations among vulnerable individuals has not increased significantly.
+In the summer, the warmer, sunnier, more airy environments than in the winter have surely reduced the amount of virus in our environment.
+It can be assumed that in a large proportion of cases of infection this summer, the infectious dose was lower, which may have led to a decrease in the number of severe forms of COVID-19.
+Another explanation for the low proportion of hospitalizations during the summer is that it was mainly the 20-40 year olds who were infected in July-August, whereas in the over 70 year olds the positive tests tended to increase after the summer.